10 Growth Marketing Metrics Every Founder Needs To Know

 1. Search engines drive 93% of all website traffic

-Long-term growth will be easier if you consider SEO from the start.
-It doesn’t have immediate results or the same short-term momentum as paid customer acquisition, but the payoff can be 3x greater down the line compared to other acquisition channels.
-In fact, we think SEO is one of the best early-stage investments a founder or startup can make.
+Long-term growth will be easier if you consider organic acquisition from the start.
+It doesn’t have immediate results or the same short-term momentum as paid customer acquisition, but the payoff can be 3x greater down the line compared to other acquisition channels if there is search volume in your industry.
+In fact, we think SEO is one of the best investments a marketing team can make.

 Why?
 People use search as their main gateway when considering a purchase, so if you set your organic foundation early, you’ll be able to actively work your way up the rankings to drive more non-branded search (and sales, purchases, and leads).
-At Tuff, organic search growth is one of our most important metrics as a team.
+To get a better understanding of the potential impact that an organic search and SEO strategy could have on your business in 2024, check out our SEO forecasting spreadsheet here.

 2. Better content can increase blog traffic by up to 2,000%

 When it comes to content, remember that quality is better than straight-up quantity.
 If you truly understand your user and their unique challenges, you can create content that will provide real value.
-Quality content paired with smart SEO will help you get found by more prospective customers more often.
+Quality content paired with strong technical SEO will help you get found by more prospective customers more often.

 3. 50% of PPC visitors are more likely to purchase something than organic visitors